haukurmar/braintree-angular-spa/README.md

 # braintree-angular-spa

+A Single Page Application used to handle payments and subscriptions for the [Braintree](https://www.braintreepayments.com/) payment gateway

-A Single Page Application built with Angular 1 Components who each serve their own simple purpose, following best practices with Container/Presentational pattern. (smart and dumb components)
+Built with Angular 1 Components who each serve their own simple purpose, following best practices with Container/Presentational pattern. (smart and dumb components)

 Also makes use of the [Angular Component Router](https://github.com/angular/router).